 The Atkin Society, the College’s law society, of which all law students are members, organises regular social events.
 Mooting (arguing mock appeal cases on points of law) is included in the teaching of some subjects and participation in mooting competitions is encouraged by the College.
 The Society’s annual dinner is coupled with a moot at which an eminent judge presides.

-Mock undergraduate interview video with Jeremias Prassl (Magdalen) and Imogen Goold (St Anne’s):
+Mock undergraduate interview video with Jeremias ADAMS-Prassl (Magdalen) and Imogen Goold (St Anne’s):

 In 2019, we ran our first Law residential outreach event for prospective students.
-Read about it here.
+Read about our 2022 residential here and apply for the 2023 residential here.

 All candidates must take the Law National Admissions Test (LNAT).